sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-custom-skills.md

 As you can see, again we are not giving you the body request.
 One more time you can use the previous lab as a reference.
 Skipping the services and the data source creation, repeat the other steps of the previous labs, in the same order.

+>Note!
+Please make sure you will create the new index with the new field for the moderation analysis as boolean.
+More information [here](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index).

 1. ~~Create the services at the portal~~ **Not required, we did not delete it**.
 2. ~~Create the Data Source~~ **Not required, we did not delete it**.
 3. Recreate the Skillset